mmostafa886/Readcare-Automation-Task/README.md

 2. VSCode (IDE)
 3. Cypress
-4. Web browsers (at least one of: Chrome, Firefox, Edge) And of course Internet connection
+4. Web browsers (at least one of: Chrome, Firefox, Edge)
+5. And of course Internet connection

 ### How to Run the scripts
-1. On a local machine [OS independent]
+- On your local machine
     1. Clone the repo code to a local folder.
     2. Open the terminal in this folder.
     3. Run the below command to install all the project dependencies: '$ npm install'